"May I ask," started Kaden as he strolled down the aisle, hands in his pockets. "Why was my name called last?"

 He'd felt human in her motherly embrace.

 The way life shone in her eyes, undying and ever burning, while she pressed a soft kiss to his forehead as he sat, limp and numb, perplexed.
-A child that had never been shown affection caught a glimpse of it that day.
+A child who had never been shown affection caught a glimpse of it that day.

 She'd shown care to a thief who'd seek out her life, one day.

+There was a secret love story between her and the Grand Duke hidden under the curtain of night, unknown to all.
 They would've gotten married one day, under the lapping warmth of the cheerful sun, blessed by the skies and heavens.
-She would've been happy, free where she belonged.
+She would've been happy.
+Free where she belonged.

 No longer hiding.